top of page

 My research interests center on biodiversity and the ecological and evolutionary processes that shape it.

 Broadly, I am interested in how gradual and sudden human-induced climate change, compounded by arising changes to abiotic and biotic factors, drive selection and affect biodiversity.
+This includes how additional stressors, like disease and urbanization, drive eco-evolutionary dynamics.

 I aim to take an integrated approach to testing hypotheses through field and laboratory research.
-Previous research has included using long-term selection experiments and quantitative genetic studies to answer related questions.
-I am currently learning more about bioinformatics to better understand adaptation to local environments through population-level differences.
+Research has included using long-term selection experiments, quantitative genetic studies, and bioinformatics to answer related questions.

 IMG_2654_edited.jpg